THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 We sailed our boat up from Halifax through the St Peter’s lock and the Bras d’Or lakes before arriving in Baddeck.
-Our plan was to get out and see some of Canada’s scenic views – from a car and our tent by driving the Cabot Trail!
+Our plan was to get out and see some of Canada’s scenic views – from a car and our tent by driving and camping on the Cabot Trail!

-On Tuesday the 11th we were able to pick up our rental car.
-That sounds easier than it is, seeing as how there is no rental car company in Baddeck.
+We had a slight flaw in our plan; there is no rental car company in Baddeck, where we were starting our Cabot Trail trip.
 However, a week prior I had called the Avis in North Sydney to inquire and they said that they may have a car in Baddeck in the time frame I’m looking for.
 I told them I was really flexible with the dates – if you have a car there, call me.
-Otherwise we would have had to get to North Sydney, which is at least an hour away, with the only possibility being a twice daily bus or a very expensive taxi.
+Otherwise, we would have had to get to North Sydney, which is at least an hour away, with the only possibility being a twice-daily bus or a very expensive taxi.

 So why rent a car in the first place?
 The Cabot Trail is a loop around the coast of Cape Breton Island.
 Hypothetically we could travel via our boat, but there aren’t many popular cruising grounds in the trail, and in fact, there aren’t many marinas and definitely no protected anchorages.
 Our cruising guides have very little to say about many of the areas along the Cabot Trail.